Current Community Partners

 The Concord Food Co-op is actively working with the nonprofits in the community.
-In fiscal year ending June 2018, the Co-op has thus far provided financial or in-kind support to the following nonprofit organizations.
+In fiscal year ending June 2018, the Co-op provided financial or in-kind support to the following nonprofit organizations:

-Abbot-Downing School, Bishop Brady, Bow High School, Boys and Girls Club, Breast Cancer Awareness, Canterbury Shaker Village, CCEH, Chamber of Commerce Concord & New London, Childhood Cancer Lifeline, City of Concord, Concord Hospital, Concord Hospital Center for Health Promotion, Concord High School, Crisis Center of Central NH, Families in Transition, Friends Program, Friendly Kitchen, Intown Concord, Junior Service League, McKenna House, NCGA, NH Food Bank, NHPR, NOFA-NH, Pope Memorial SPCA, Salvation Army, Society for the Protection of NH Forests, Unitarian Church, 5 Rivers Conservation Trust
+Abbot-Downing School, Annual herb and Garden Day, Bishop Brady, Bow High School, Boys and Girls Club, Breast Cancer Awareness, CAP, Canterbury Shaker Village, Center for health Promotion, CCEH, Chamber of Commerce Concord & New London, Childhood Cancer Lifeline, Child and Family Dev.
+Center, Christa McAuliffe School PTO, City of Concord, Concord Hospital, Concord Hospital Center for Health Promotion, Concord High School, Concord Parks’ and Rec, Crisis Center of Central NH, CRNUA, DOT Wellness Fair, Families in Transition, Family Fun Run, Friends of Forgotten Children, Five Rivers, Friends Program, Friendly Kitchen, Hopkinton, Hospital Days, Intown Concord, Junior Service League, Lake Sunapee Chamber, McKenna House, NCGA, NH Food Bank, NHTI, NHPBS, NHPR, NOFA-NH, Pope Memorial SPCA, Ride for Life, Rock and Race, St. Mathews House, St. Paul’s, Salvation Army, Society for the Protection of NH Forests, Unitarian Church, 5 Rivers Conservation Trust

 To be considered for a donation from the Concord Food Co-op the organization must generally: